mahesh829061/Heart-Failure-Prediction/README.md

 ## 🧾 Dataset

-**Source:** Add citation or link to the original dataset (for example: UCI Heart Failure Clinical Records Dataset) — if you used a different dataset, update this section.

 **Columns (example):** `age, anaemia, creatinine_phosphokinase, diabetes, ejection_fraction, high_blood_pressure, platelets, serum_creatinine, serum_sodium, sex, smoking, time, target`

 **Target:** `target` (1 = death event — or change depending on dataset).
 Clarify label encoding used in the notebook.

-**Notes:** If the original dataset can’t be included due to licensing, add a script `data_download.sh` with instructions to fetch it or point to the original source.

 ---